-- "we," "us," "our," the "Company," "Shift4" and similar references refer: (1) following the consummation of the Reorganization Transactions, to Shift4 Payments, Inc., and, unless otherwise stated, all of its subsidiaries, including Shift4 Payments, LLC and, unless otherwise stated, all of its subsidiaries, and (2) prior to the completion of the Reorganization Transactions, to Shift4 Payments, LLC and, unless otherwise stated, all of its subsidiaries, and (2) - "Blocker Companies" refers to certain direct and/or indirect owners of LLC Interests in Shift4 Payments, LLC, collectively, prior to the Reorganization Transactions that are taxable as corporations for U.S. federal income tax purposes and each of which is an affiliate of Searchlight. - · "Blocker Shareholders" refers to the owners of Blocker Companies, collectively, prior to the Reorganization Transactions. - "Continuing Equity Owners" refers collectively to Searchlight, our Founder and their respective permitted transferees that own LLC Interests after the Reorganization Transactions and who may redeem at each of their options, in whole or in part from time to time, their LLC Interests for, at our election, cash or newly-issued shares of Shift4 Payments, Inc.'s Class A common stock. - "December Follow-on Offering" refers to the sale by Searchlight of Class A common stock that closed on December 7, 2020. - "LLC Interests" refers to the common units of Shift4 Payments, LLC, including those that we purchased directly from Shift4 Payments, LLC with the proceeds from our initial public offering, or IPO, and the concurrent private placement and the common units of Shift4 Payments, LLC that we acquired from the Former Equity Owners in connection with the consummation of the Reorganization Transactions.
-See the section entitled "Initial public offering and concurrent private placement" below. - "Follow-on Offerings" refers to the December Follow-on Offering and the September Follow-on Offering. - "Founder" refers to Jared Isaacman, our Chief Executive Officer and the sole stockholder of Rook Holdings Inc. Our Founder is a Continuing Equity Owner and an owner of Class C common stock. - "Former Equity Owner" refers to FPOS Holding Co., Inc. who exchanged its LLC Interests for shares of our Class A common stock in connection with the consummation of the Reorganization Transactions. - "Reorganization Transactions" refer to certain organizational transactions that we effected in connection with our IPO in June 2020.
-See the section entitled "Reorganization Transactions" below. - "Rook" refers to Rook Holdings Inc., a Delaware corporation wholly-owned by our Founder and for which our Founder is the sole stockholder. - "Searchlight" refers to Searchlight Capital Partners, L.P., a Delaware limited partnership, and certain funds affiliated with Searchlight.
-Searchlight is a Continuing Equity Owner and an owner of Class C common stock. - "September Follow-on Offering" refers to the sale by the Company and by Searchlight and the Former Equity Owner of Class A common stock that closed on September 15, 2020. - "Shift4 Payments, LLC Agreement" refers to Shift4 Payments, LLC's amended and restated limited liability company agreement.
+- "we," "us," "our," the "Company," "Shift4" and similar references refer: (1) following the consummation of the Reorganization Transactions, to Shift4 Payments, Inc., and, unless otherwise stated, all of its subsidiaries, including Shift4 Payments, LLC and, unless otherwise stated, all of its subsidiaries, and (2) prior to the completion of the Reorganization Transactions, to Shift4 Payments, LLC and, unless otherwise stated, all of its subsidiaries. - "Continuing Equity Owners" refers collectively to Searchlight, our Founder and their respective permitted transferees that own LLC Interests after the Reorganization Transactions and who may redeem at each of their options, in whole or in part from time to time, their LLC Interests for, at our election, cash or newly-issued shares of Shift4 Payments, Inc.'s Class A common stock. - "LLC Interests" refers to the common units of Shift4 Payments, LLC, including those that we purchased directly from Shift4 Payments, LLC with the proceeds from our initial public offering ("IPO") and the concurrent private placement and the common units of Shift4 Payments, LLC that we acquired from the Former Equity Owners in connection with the consummation of the Reorganization Transactions.
+See the section entitled "Initial public offering and concurrent private placement" below. - "Founder" refers to Jared Isaacman, our Chief Executive Officer and the sole stockholder of Rook Holdings Inc. Our Founder is a Continuing Equity Owner and an owner of Class C common stock. - "Former Equity Owner" refers to FPOS Holding Co., Inc. who exchanged its LLC Interests for shares of our Class A common stock in connection with the consummation of the Reorganization Transactions. - "Reorganization Transactions" refer to certain organizational transactions that we effected in connection with our IPO in June 2020.
+See the section entitled "Reorganization Transactions" below. - · "Rook" refers to Rook Holdings Inc., a Delaware corporation wholly-owned by our Founder and for which our Founder is the sole stockholder. - "Searchlight" refers to Searchlight Capital Partners, L.P., a Delaware limited partnership, and certain funds affiliated with Searchlight.
+Searchlight is a Continuing Equity Owner and an owner of Class C common stock.